floooh/floooh.github.io/_posts/2017-07-29-sokol-gfx-tour.md

-This is a good time to mention an important rule when handing pointers (to data or strings) to sokol_gfx: There are *no* ownership considerations, sokol will never take ownership of a pointer you provide, it will only inspect the data and copy what it needs, it will never modify the data.
+This is a good time to mention an important rule when handing pointers (to data or strings) to sokol_gfx: There are *no* ownership considerations, sokol will never take ownership of a pointer you provide, it will only inspect the data and copy what it needs, and it will never modify the data.

 Resource creation for the other resource types looks similar, so I won't repeat the code here, only a list of creation parameters required for each